RobinKarlsson/RK-Resource-001/README.md

+8.

+Play around with a comma seperated textfile (invites list).

+Removes doublets, remove members unwanted by the dominion and has the option to remove those who are members of a specific group

 9.

-Removes doublets from a comma seperated textfile (invites list)
+Looks for members who has recenty left your group.

+Supported groups: Star Trek: The Dominion, The Cardassian Empire, The Breen Confederacy and Death Star III, Karemma Ministry of Trade, Space 1999, Space 2099, Andromeda, legio XIII gemina, The Majestical Utopia, Space Angels

 10.

-Removes doublets, dominion members and members banned from the dominion from a comma seperated textfile (invites list)
+Count number of group notes per member in the last 100 notes pages

 11.

-Looks for members who has recenty left your group.

-Supported groups: Star Trek: The Dominion, The Cardassian Empire, The Breen Confederacy and Death Star III
+Build a birthday schedule for a list of members

 12.

-Send a pm to all members from a set of pages
+Send personal messages to members